dwotherspoon/carafe/README.md

 Carafe
 ======

-A C web framework, or at least some part of one.
+A C web framework, or at least some parts of one.

-Compiles to a FastCGI application, using LibJudy for associative arrays.
+Compiles down to a FastCGI application, includes a simple hash table implementation.

 Views
 -----